ArtifexSoftware/MuPDF.NET/docs/font.rst

       :arg int chr: the unicode of the character (i.e. *ord()*).
       :arg str language: the language -- currently unused.
       :arg int script: the UCDN script number.
-      :arg bool fallback: *(new in v1.17.5)* perform an extended search in fallback fonts or restrict to current font (default).
+      :arg bool fallback: Perform an extended search in fallback fonts or restrict to current font (default).
-      :returns: *(changed in 1.17.7)* the glyph number.
+      :returns: The glyph number.
 Zero indicates no glyph found.

    .. method:: GetValidCodePoints()

-      * New in v1.17.5

       Return an array of unicodes supported by this font.

       :returns: an *array.array* [#f2]_ of length at most :attr:`Font.glyph_count`.
 I.e. *chr()* of every item in this array has a glyph in the font without using fallbacks.
 This is an example display of the supported glyphs:

-         MuPDFFont font =  new MuPDFFont("math")
+         Font font =  new Font("math")
          List<int> vuc = font.GetValidCodePoints()
          foreach(int i in vuc)
             print($"%04X %s (%s)" % (i, chr(i), font.Unicode2GlyphName(i)))